niiccoo2/RC-Tank/README.md

 #### 10:00 | 1 hour
 Found out that the buck converter I was trying to use was damaged.
 After I found that out and got some new ones, everything was making much more sense.
 The converter was able to buck a 6v input to 5v out.
 That is better than the specs but thats good.
 It was also able to power some 24 Ohm power resistors.
 I=V/R 5/24=0.204 ish Amps.
 #### 22:00 | 1 hour
 Soldered the new buck converter, fuse, and power switch into the tank.
 Now I need to fit this mess into the new cover I printed...
 After being powered on for a few secs, something starts making a weird noise, I'll look into it in the morning.

+### Wendsday, October 29th |
+#### 20:00 |

 ## CAD designs
 ### Riser